zawmoehtike07/academia/README.md

 * **Authentication (JWT):** The application uses stateless JSON Web Tokens (JWT) for secure authentication.
 The frontend passes the token as a Bearer token in the `Authorization` header for all protected API calls.
 * **Database Migrations:** We use **Flyway** for database versioning.
 Schema changes are located in `backend/src/main/resources/db/migration/`.
 Never modify an existing migration file; always create a new one!
-* **Real-time WebSockets:** The application handles real-time features (like live study group chat or session tracking) over WebSockets routed through the Spring Boot backend.
+* **Real-time WebSockets:** The application handles real-time features (like live study group chat or session tracking) over WebSockets routed through the Spring Boot backend using STOMP and SockJS.
+* **Automated Testing (Playwright & BDD):** The frontend has automated test coverage using Playwright for standard end-to-end tests and `playwright-bdd` for Gherkin/Cucumber behavior-driven development tests.
 * **Docker Pipelines:** Both the `frontend` and `backend` directories contain a `Dockerfile`.
 These are intentionally designed as **run-time only** images.
 They expect the artifacts (`.jar` for backend, `dist/` for frontend) to be pre-built.
 * **CI/CD Automation:** The GitHub Actions workflow automatically spins up a PostgreSQL service, runs backend tests, builds both projects, and generates the production-ready Docker images on every push to the `main` branch.